 The GDPR permits the retention of personal data for only as long as necessary to achieve the specific purpose for which it was collected.
 It must be deleted after that time.
 If there is a data breach which could pose any risk to participants, participants must be informed of the breach.

-Project which uses personal data from the European Union must abide by the requirements of the GDPR.
+Project which uses personal data from Europe must abide by the requirements of the GDPR.

 Personal data is “any information that relates to an identified or identifiable living individual.
 Different pieces of information, which collected together can lead to the identification of a particular person, constitute personal data.”